-At this point in the process, it is unclear what approach is going to be taken as it relates to assumptions around the level of resources that will be assigned from the MISO or PJM queue and/or whether the Agencies and E3 will rely entirely on PLEXOS' optimization function.
+Response: EFG notes that it is unclear at this point in the process what approach is going to be taken as it relates to assumptions around the level of resources that will be assigned from the MISO or PJM queue and/or whether the Illinois agencies and E3 will rely entirely on PLEXOS' optimization function.
 Since this study is using PLEXOS to perform capacity expansion, it is unclear if the approach is going to be allowing PLEXOS to determine the level of new generation resources needed across PJM, MISO, and the Illinois zones or if the study is going to assume a level of resources as going in or fixed decisions based on the MISO and PJM generator interconnection queues and then PLEXOS will fill in any generation need gaps by optimizing the resource selection.

-For retirements in PJM and MISO, our recommendation would be to include announced retirements.
+For retirements in PJM and MISO, EFG's recommendation would be to include announced retirements.
 For generation resources, the approach could be varied.
-If there is an intent to utilize PLEXOS for optimizing new generation, then the approach could be to review the MISO and PJM generation queues and only include those generators with a signed Interconnection Service Agreement, or an approach like the one used in the Astrapè study where there are weights assigned (100% to generators with a signed Interconnection Service Agreement and 57% to generators with a Facilities Studies Agreement).5 b.
-Which assumptions are contingent upon specific policy and/or legislative conditions being met or otherwise enacted?
-Please plain in detail.
+If there is an intent to utilize PLEXOS for optimizing new generation, then the approach could be to review the MISO and PJM generation queues and only include those generators with a signed Interconnection Service Agreement, or an approach like the one used in the Astrapè study where there are weights assigned (100% to generators with a signed Interconnection Service Agreement and 57% to generators with a Facilities Studies Agreement).